-“There is definitely a level of control – if a child won’t eat particular types of food it means that you have to go out of your way as a parent to feed him or her,” says Brown.
+“There is definitely a level of control – if a child won’t eat particular types of food it means that you have to go out of your way as a parent to feed them,” says Brown.
 “This is a big deal for most parents.
 Some parents are driving hours each week to source specific farm-raised foods just to get some “acceptable” nutrients in their kids.”

 Teenagers’ brains and bodies are still developing in critical ways.
 Although it is important to support your child’s developing personal independence, it is also important that you maintain boundaries about what lengths you are willing to go to as a parent to supply the specific food your teenager is demanding.

-It is a form of manipulation if your teen says she or he will not eat unless you go to extreme measures to procure the food desired, because, as a parent, you are responsible for your child’s health.
+It is a form of manipulation if your teen says they will not eat unless you go to extreme measures to procure the food desired, because, as a parent, you are responsible for your child’s health.
 You can feel stuck between a rock and a hard place.
-Manipulation and control sound really evil, but the are not.
+Manipulation and control sound really evil, but they are not.
 They are just a way for your child to communicate distress to you.
 Just pay attention without judgment and find ways to restore a balance of loving power in the household.
 Parents are supposed to lead the household.
 This is something our kids need in order to feel safe and secure.

 If your child is indicating a need to exert control via food choices, then it can be very helpful to seek support as a family so that you can work together to identify underlying issues that are driving dietary changes, and hopefully work on a deeper level than the food itself in order to connect.

-If your child approaches you about changing his or her diet, please schedule a consultation with a qualified nutritionist who can assess whether there are any warning signs and/or provide a healthy approach to your child’s new diet.
+If your child approaches you about changing his or her diet, please schedule a consultation with a qualified dietitian who can assess whether there are any warning signs and/or provide a healthy approach to your child’s new diet.
 Keep in mind that sudden drastic changes to diet may be eating disorder behavior.

-It is well worth asking your child deep questions about his or her dietary choices, and requiring education and nutritional counseling to ensure they are based on healthy choices.
-Remember that mental illnesses like eating disorders, anxiety disorder and OCD are tricky to identify, so it is important to be aware of all the possible signs to maximize our potential to support our children in living a life that is healthy for both their bodies and their minds.
+It is well worth asking your child deep questions about their dietary choices and requiring education and nutritional counseling to ensure they are based on healthy choices.
+Remember that eating disorders, anxiety disorder and OCD are tricky to identify, so it is important to be aware of all the possible signs to maximize your potential to support your children in living a life that is healthy for both their bodies and their minds.